valtsu23/Emu_Black_DIY_screen_35/README.md

 ### Video of the shift light action
 https://youtu.be/XviCfcwE8Wc

+### Conclusion
+The screen brightness is ok, but still could be brighter.
+Using black and white colours does help in the sunlight.
+Otherwise it has been working well.
+Early days still.

 ### Pictures

 Pcb on this picture is earlier prototype.
 Feather had a faulty voltage booster so I had to delete it.